Cinema In London | The Ultimate Guide

 Best for: the wow factor

 Over 100 years old, The Electric in Notting Hill has survived not one but two world wars.
-More recently it’s been taken over by the team behind Members club Soho House, who – at the same time as preserving many of it’s rather beautiful original features – have fitted it out with a cocktail bar; big comfy chairs, sofas, and beds; individual side tables for snacks; making it undeniably one of London’s most luxurious cinemas.
+More recently it’s been taken over by the team behind members club Soho House, who – at the same time as preserving many of its rather beautiful original features – have fitted it out with a cocktail bar; big comfy chairs, sofas, and beds; individual side tables for snacks; making it undeniably one of London’s most luxurious cinemas.
+READ MORE

 Address: 191 Portobello Road, W11 2ED | Adult ticket price: armchairs: £20; back-row sofa for 2 £45 (£22.50pp); front-row bed for 2 £36 (£18pp) | Ticket promos: none | For exact screenings and/or to book tickets visit their website here.